Skip to content

 Executive Director, HCA

-Chelsie Evans is the former Executive Director of Maui Hui Malama, an organization that focuses on eliminating barriers for at-risk youth.
+Chelsie Evans is the former Executive Director of Maui Hui Malama, an organization that focuses on eliminating obstacles for at-risk youth.
 She also founded and headed Wrapped in Wings, which supports critically ill children and their families.

 Born and raised on Maui with a master’s degree in human services and bachelor’s in psychology, Chelsie has a deep empathy for people and does her utmost to ensure they reach their goals.